 Monica is the part-time administrative assistant for the San Francisco office.
 She was born and raised in sunny Southern California, and moved to the Bay Area in 2010.
 Monica received her undergraduate degree in food policy and international relations.
 In her spare time, Monica enjoys gardening both on the family farm in Union, Missouri and in the urban environments in West Oakland and San Francisco.

 Paige Tomaselli is a Senior Staff Attorney at the Center for Food Safety, where she works on law and policy related to genetically engineered crops, organic standards, factory farming, and other food safety issues.
-Previously, she served as Staff Attorney for Sher Leff, representing public water suppliers and public agencies in cases involving groundwater contamination and toxic torts.
+Previously, she represented public water suppliers and public agencies in cases involving groundwater contamination and toxic torts at Sher Leff, LLP.
 Paige is a dedicated environmental advocate, with a focus on animal welfare and food safety issues.
 She co-wrote a chapter in the recently released CAFO Reader: The Tragedy of Industrial Animal Factories, entitled “Changing the Law: The Road to Reform.”
-She is on the Board of Directors for the San Francisco Permaculture Guild, a volunteer for the Center for Urban Education about Sustainable Agriculture, and involved in a variety of projects geared towards creating a secure food supply in San Francisco.
+She frequently speaks at the premier sustainable agriculture and animal law conferences in the U.S., and in 2013, she traveled to Japan to speak to the Japanese Parliament and Ministers of Environment and Agriculture on the impacts of genetic engineering.
+In 2011, Paige participated in the Permanent Peoples’ Tribunal on Agrochemical Transnational Corporations in Bangalore, India, where we presented dozens of cases illustrating how the sale and use of pesticides undermine internationally recognized rights to health, livelihood, and life to a panel of internationally recognized scholars and scientists.
 Paige holds a J.D. from Vermont Law School, where she was a member of the Environmental and Natural Resources Litigation Clinic, published an international comparative animal welfare article through the Animal Legal and Historical Center, and spent time at the University of Siena, Italy, studying international law.

 Sarah is a Program Assistant with CFS and focuses on organic policy and pollinator health.
 Sarah joined CFS in 2011 after working as an environmental educator in Oregon teaching students about ecology through field-based prairie restoration projects.
 She holds a B.A. from Colby College where she majored in Environmental Policy and Biology.
 During college, Sarah interned with the Conservation Law Foundation researching policy issues ranging from fisheries management to energy efficiency.
 In addition to policy and conservation research projects, Sarah has worked as a naturalist in Colorado and a river guide in Maine.